ranahemantkumar/bom-docker/README.md

  3. You can close this terminal

 ## Volumes
-1. There are four volumes used in process to store temp data between containers: boomea-redux-web-volume (to store redux mattermost-webapp data) boomea-redux-mobile-volume (to store redux mattermost-mobile data) boomea-react-dist-data (to store react dist directory data) my-datavolume  (to store mariadb data)
+1. There is one named volume used: my-datavolume  (to store mariadb data)
-    These volumes can be inspected through docker commands or data can be viewed by entering into each container as described in 2,4,6       steps.
+    This volume can be inspected through docker command to get mariadb database changes done after entering into mariadb container.

-2. Redux compiled temp data is also stored in boomea-docker/temp folder
+2. Redux and React compiled temp data is stored in {root directory}/temp directory (created automatically on running build process)

 ## Stop Process
 To stop containers open new terminal, navigate to {root directory}/ucserver and use following command:<br/>